-This interactive hands-on program aims to increase informed referrals from NSW public libraries and their clients to the State Library website and services.
-The Library’s Strategic Plan Collect Connect Community will provide the thematic framework for exploring the State Library and associated websites and the wide range of Library services online.
+This interactive hands-on program introduces public library staff to the State Library.
+The Library’s Strategic Plan Collect Connect Community provides the thematic framework for exploring the State Library's website, collections and services.

 Please note this course will be delivered using iPads.